xebia-functional/xef/scala/README.md

 ## Scalafmt

 The Scala module uses the [spotless](https://github.com/diffplug/spotless/tree/main/plugin-gradle#scala) plugin.
-Therefore, the previous command (`./gradlew build`) will fail in case there is any formatting issue.
-To apply format, you can run the following command:
+Therefore, the previous command (`./gradlew build`) will fail if there are any formatting issues.
+To apply formatting, you can run the following command:

 ```bash
 ./gradlew spotlessApply